crodjer/watchman/README.md

 -----------------

  - I badly needed a utility like this.
- - I wanted to get my hands dirty with a proper bash based project.
+ - I wanted to get my hands dirty with a proper bash based project and Makefiles.

 TODO
 ----